Xubash/contacts/README.md

 # contacts
-Simple contact built on top of Django and Python
+A simple contact built on top of Django and Python